simplereach/helenus/Readme.md

   Currently the driver has full CQL support and a growing support for thrift (non-cql) commands.
   If you would like to contribute, please contact Russ Bradberry &lt;rbradberry@simplereach.com&gt;

+  If you have any questions regarding the driver, please visit our [google group](https://groups.google.com/forum/?fromgroups#!forum/helenus)

 ### Build Status

   [![Build Status](https://secure.travis-ci.org/simplereach/helenus.png)](http://travis-ci.org/simplereach/helenus)